MA in International Studies with a Concentration in Latino & Latin American Studies

 Competitive applicants are expected to have survey knowledge of Latina/o, Latin American and/or Caribbean history and a minimum 3.0 GPA in undergraduate course work related to Latina/o, Latin America or Caribbean studies.

 Due dates for admission to MA program and financial aid differ.
-For admission to the MA program, which is only for the fall semester, the deadline for complete applications is August 1st.
-If you also wish to be considered for financial aid, submit your materials to the Graduate School by January 15.
-Graduate assistantships are awarded by the El Instituto for the full academic year only.
-Priority consideration for Grad Assistantships awarded through El Instituto will be given to applications submitted by January 15.
+For fall admission to the MA program, the deadline for complete applications is August 1st.
+Priority consideration for Graduate Assistantships (with tuition waivers) awarded through El Instituto will be given to applications submitted by January 15.

 Financial Aid/Research Funding

-The Higher Education Opportunity Act (HEOA) requires UConn – and all other institutions that participate in federal student financial aid programs – to disclose certain information to current and prospective students, parents, and employees.
-The University has gathered this Consumer Information on a single website: http://heoa.uconn.edu/.
+The Higher Education Opportunity Act (HEOA) requires UConn – and all other institutions that participate in federal student financial aid programs - to disclose certain information to current and prospective students, parents, and employees.
+The University has gathered this Consumer Information on a single website.